maximalisimus/blacklist-scripts/README.md

                         {IP,IP6,NF}TABLES.
   -reload, --reload     Restarting the blacklist.
   -show, --show         List the rules in Netfilter.
+  -tb, --tb             View a list of available tables NFTABLES.
   -link, --link         Symlink to program on «/usr/bin/».
   -unlink, --unlink     Unlink to program on «/usr/bin/».
   -name NAME, --name NAME